-SCDC has a dedicated team of Neighbourhood Support Officers who are specifically trained to deal with serious anti-social behaviour.
+We have a dedicated team of Housing Enforcement Officers who are specifically trained to deal with serious anti-social behaviour.
 Your housing services officer may refer your case to the team to consider enforcement action following government guidelines and the most appropriate current legislative orders available.